 Mono Basin

 Main travel routes in the Mono Basin area are Highways 395, 120 and 167.
 Trip generation rates for the Mono Basin are based on single family units.
 Lee Vining also has a large seasonal variation in AADT due to trans-sierra pass openings (Tioga 120 and/or Sonora 108).
 Trip generation rates for the Mono Basin are shown in Table B-5 for total units and occupied units plus 50 percent of the unoccupied units.
 Both are based on six trips per single family unit.

-TABLE A-5: MONO BASIN TRIP GENERATION BASED ON D.U.